vikasmistry/logseq-formula-ocr-plugin/README.md

-> **Note**: This update includes information about using the local `pix2text` server, instructions for starting the server, and details about the new settings options.
+> **Note**: This update includes support for Google Gemini and the local `pix2text` server, instructions for starting the server, and details about the new settings options.

-> Install Pix2Text ```pip install pix2text```

-> Start the server ```p2t serve -l en -H 0.0.0.0 -p 8503```

-> Download the zip file from [releases](https://github.com/vikasmistry/logseq-formula-ocr-plugin/releases)

-> Import Plugin : `Logseq > Plugins > Load unpacked plugin` and point to the unzip folder

-> Now you can use it offline without any external API.

 # Logseq LaTeX Formula OCR Plugin

-Convert LaTeX formula images from clipboard to LaTeX code in [Logseq](https://logseq.com/) using Transformers.
+Convert LaTeX formula images from clipboard to LaTeX code in [Logseq](https://logseq.com/) using various OCR providers like Hugging Face Transformers, Google Gemini, or a local Pix2Text server.

 **Use cases:**